saib2418/droneflightgraphs/README.md

 * [About This Project] (#about-this-project)
 * [Built With] (#built-with)
 * [Setup] (#setup)
-* [Usage] (#usage)
 * [License] (#license)
 * [Contact] (#contact)

 ## About This Project
-After conducting many drone flight tests, the data of what battery was used, battery, tempearture, the voltage drop, how long the drone was flying, and weather the drone succeded or failed was recorded in the excel sheet titles "Battery Aging."
+After conducting many drone flight tests, the data of what battery was used, battery, temperature, the voltage drop, how long the drone was flying, and weather the drone succeeded or failed was recorded in the Excel sheet titles "Battery Aging."

 <p>
-  Figure 5 plots Battery Age, Battery Voltage Drop, and Total Flight Time to see at what voltage drop, and batterry age a drone faield or succeeded.
+  Figure 5 plots Battery Age, Battery Voltage Drop, and Total Flight Time to see at what voltage drop, and battery age a drone failed or succeeded.
 The following    graphs will analyze each factor in detail.
 </p>

 <p align="center">